iAmKonio/veritas/README.md

         ```
         GOOGLE_API_KEY="your_google_gemini_api_key_here"
         ```
+    * NOTE: DO NOT PUBLISH ANY API KEYS

 5.  **Place Your Documents:**
     * There is a folder named `docs` in the root directory of your project.